sdpython/sdpython.github.io/doc/experimental-experiment/dev/_sources/auto_recipes/plot_exporter_exporter_dynamic_shapes_auto.rst

  .. code-block:: none

-    unable to add dynamic dimensions because <class 'NotImplementedError'>, Attempted to add <class '__main__.dy'> to dz, where an integer was expected.
+    unable to add dynamic dimensions because <class 'NotImplementedError'>, Attempted to add <class '__main__.dy'> to dx, where an integer was expected.
 (Only increasing linear operations with integer coefficients are supported.)